ponylang/ponylang-website/content/blog/last-week-in-pony-071518.md

 ## Items of note

-- A new beginner-friendly issue has landed for the Pony compiler?
+- A new beginner-friendly issue has landed for the Pony compiler!
 Want to give it a shot: [Pony Issue 2821](https://github.com/ponylang/ponyc/issues/2821)

 - Due to confusion caused by its name, we are going to rename our little package manager pony-stable to a new name.
 Got a name to nominate?
 Want to vote on options?
 Chime in on the issue: [Pony-Stable #75](https://github.com/ponylang/pony-stable/issues/75)